-- Resident borrower.
+- Resident user.
 A resident borrower is an individual who resides within the library's legal service jurisdiction.
 Each library will define resident borrowers according to local policy.
 Some libraries may consider as a "resident borrower" an individual who owns property in the jurisdiction of the library taxing unit, even though the individual may maintain a primary residence elsewhere, arguing that the individual, as a local property owner, is supporting the library through taxes.
 For purposes of usage statistics, such individuals may be considered resident borrowers, if this is the policy adopted by the local library board.

 Statutory Responsibilities for Reimbursement of Nonresident Library Usage

 Wisconsin Statutes determine the units of government responsible for reimbursement of library use by nonresidents.
-Following are the statutory reimbursement responsibilities for different categories of nonresident usage:
+Following are the statutory responsibilities for different categories of nonresident usage:

-Categories of Residence to Be Used for Data Gathering
+Categories of Residence to be used for Data Gathering